Chrimle/openapi-to-java-records-mustache-templates/README.md

      * <p><b>NOTE:</b> if multiple enum constants have a matching value, the first enum constant is
      * returned, by the order they are declared.
      *
-     * @param value of the Enum
+     * @param value of the enum.
-     * @return a {@link GenderEnum } with the matching value
+     * @return a {@link GenderEnum } with the matching value.
-     * @throws IllegalArgumentException if no enum has a value matching the given value */ public static GenderEnum fromValue(final String value) {
+     * @throws IllegalArgumentException if no enum has a value matching the given value.
+     */
+    public static GenderEnum fromValue(final String value) {
       for (final GenderEnum constant : GenderEnum.values()) {